 William moved from his Waterfall pub, placing his brother-in-law Edmund Gaulway, the former Cooma publican, in charge.

 William Hanley eventually became a respected and influential resident of Helensburgh and died there aged 64 in 1904 from Influenza.
 He was buried in the Helensburgh cemetery.

 Hanley’s widow, Annie, who continued as host after her husband’s death, entered into a lease agreement with Reschs Brewery in 1914 that would lead to the construction of the present Centennial Hotel.

 The brewery secured a 26-year lease of the pub on the condition they replace the old timber inn with a new two-storey brick hotel for the Hanley family.

-The new 18-room Centennial was built at a cost of £5,233, opening in May 1915, to coincide with the completion of the duplication of the South Coast railway and Helesnburgh’s new station.
+The new 18-room Centennial was built at a cost of £5,233, opening in May 1915, to coincide with the completion of the duplication of the South Coast railway and Helensburgh’s new station.

 The 1920s marked the beginning of the end of the Hanley Family’s close ties to the Helensburgh hotel trade with the original timber inn demolished and the death of pioneer publican Annie Hanley in 1923.
 Although this ended the Hanley’s hands-on association with the Helensburgh community, the family continued as owners of the building up until the pub’s sale to Tooths Brewery for £5,500 in 1936.

-Footnote: I have been trying to locate an image of either William or John Hanley for some time, without any luck.
-Can any readers help?
+Footnote: I have been trying to locate an image of William and/or John Hanley for some time, without any luck.
+Can any of our readers help?

 © Copyright Mick Roberts 2014